wlaurance/geo-octo-intro/exam1.md

 4. How many “planets” are in our solar system?
 There are two kinds of planets – what are these and why are they so different?
 Pluto Is no longer a planet – what is it?

+ We have 8 planets in our solar system.
+Terrestrial planets are earth like and gas-giant planets are gas and much larger that terrestrial planets.
+They are different because when they were planetesimals, solar winds from the sun pushed lighter (gasy) elements to the outer planets.
+So closer to the sun are rockier planets, and further out are gasier planets.
+Pluto is a Kuiper Belt object.
+It is no longer a planet because its orbit that lies oblique to the plane of the soler system.

 Chapter 2 What is the Earth Made Of?
 ------------------------------------